 Instructions for Transferring Permanent Records to University Archives

-The University Archives works to retain and preserve University records that have permanent historical or evidential value (see guide of common types of permanent records).
-Please follow the instructions below for transferring permanent paper records.
+The University Archives works to retain and preserve University records that have permanent historical or evidential value.
+If you need to transfer Permanent University Archive Records, which the University Records Manager has deemed allowable, please follow the instructions below for physical transfer procedures.

 NOTE: The Archives does not store records that are scheduled for destruction.
 The Records Management Program handles non-permanent records that must be kept for a specified period of time and then discarded.
-The UO Records Retention Schedule and the Oregon University System Records Retention Schedule determines which records are retained permanently and which records are kept for a limited time (non-permanent).
-For questions and guidance regarding records management contact the UO Records Manager, Mahnaz Ghaznavi (email@example.com).
+The UO Records Retention Schedule determines which records are retained permanently and which records are kept for a limited time (non-permanent).
+For questions and guidance regarding records management contact UO Records Management (firstname.lastname@example.org)

 Step 1: Identify Records

-- Review the UofO Records Retention Schedule or the OUS Records Retention Schedule to identify the records series that are to be sent to Archives.
+Review the UO Records Retention Schedule to identify the records series that are to be sent to Archives.

 Step 2: Prepare Boxes